tomemelko/nomad-irc/README.md

 nomad-irc
 =========

 A IRC chatbot named nomad.
-A little pet project in python
+A little pet project in python.

+Why?
+====

+When you have no friends, you make your own